MathiasNI/Windows-Keyboard-Layout-US-with-NOR/README.md

 Ctrl + Alt + Shit + a = Å
 ```

-If this does not match you keyboard.
+If this does not match your keyboard.
 Check out the images of the layout.

 Thanks and stay safe!